About My Zen Path

 So when I do something in harmony with my original nature, I follow my own path, which is essentially My Zen Path!

 My Zen Path features interesting ideas about purposeful work, meaningful life and stories of individuals who personify these.
-It is for all those who wish to follow their own path, including those who haven’t yet figured out their own path! 🙂 You can find several articles, psychometric tests and videos related to self discovery, self-actualization and inspiring people here.
-In a nutshell,
+It is for all those who wish to follow their own path, including those who haven’t yet figured out their own path! 🙂 You can find several articles, personality assessments (psychometric tests) and videos related to self discovery, self-actualization and inspiring people here.

 During my own self-exploration I used several psychometric inventories, few other insightful resources that I shared with some of my friends and they found them quite helpful.
 I also gave a talk called ‘What Do I Really Want To Do?’ at ThoughtWorks, Pune (India) in Feb 2015.
 I realized that many of my friends and people from the audience resonated with my thoughts and were curious about my own self-exploration.
 The talk was then followed by 7 blog posts series: Journey Of Self Exploration that became quite popular.

 What I had thought of as a deeply personal journey turned out be a nascent need of many other professionals.
-It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon, aligning your work with your original nature, your own being is a bliss that everyone could achieve.
-And that’s the reason for existence of this website and my work around it!
+It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon; aligning your work with your original nature, your own being is a bliss that everyone could benefit from.
+And that’s the reason for My Zen Path and my work around it.

-This website in a way is the culmination of all that I have been doing for the past few years.
-Since its launch in Nov 2015, I have been writing articles, stories on My Zen Path that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
-I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights!
+Since its launch in Nov 2015, I am writing articles, stories here that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
+I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights.

 This is what I am doing through My Zen Path as it continues to evolve –